gregberge/lazy-retina/README.md

 lazy-retina
 ===========

-Lazyload and retina module in javascript
+Lazyload and retina module in javascript based on fasterize lazyload